 Could Ryder System, Inc. (NYSE:R) be an attractive dividend share to own for the long haul?
 Investors are often drawn to strong companies with the idea of reinvesting the dividends.
 If you are hoping to live on your dividends, it's important to be more stringent with your investments than the average punter.
 Regular readers know we like to apply the same approach to each dividend stock, and we hope you'll find our analysis useful.

-With Ryder System yielding 3.7% and having paid a dividend for over 10 years, many investors likely find the company quite interesting.
-We'd guess that plenty of investors have purchased it for the income.
-The company also bought back stock during the year, equivalent to approximately 0.5% of the company's market capitalisation at the time.
-There are a few simple ways to reduce the risks of buying Ryder System for its dividend, and we'll go through these below.
+With Ryder System yielding 4.3% and having paid a dividend for over 10 years, many investors likely find the company quite interesting.
+It would not be a surprise to discover that many investors buy it for the dividends.
+During the year, the company also conducted a buyback equivalent to around 0.6% of its market capitalisation.
+Some simple research can reduce the risk of buying Ryder System for its dividend - read on to learn more.

 We also measure dividends paid against a company's levered free cash flow, to see if enough cash was generated to cover the dividend.
 Last year, Ryder System paid a dividend while reporting negative free cash flow.
 While there may be an explanation, we think this behaviour is generally not sustainable.